Holistische Arts

 HPV and cervical cancer: facts and perspective

-An HPV diagnosis evokes fear of cervical cancer.
-But HPV is not equal to cancer.
-The process from HPV to cancer takes years and offers the opportunity to intervene at any moment.
+An HPV diagnosis causes fear of cervical cancer.
+But HPV does not equal cancer.
+The process from HPV to cancer takes years and offers the opportunity to intervene at any time.

 The fear is understandable.
 You have HPV, and the first thing you think of is cervical cancer.
-However, it is important to know the facts and maintain perspective.
-HPV is incredibly common and does not lead to cancer in the vast majority of cases.
+But it is important to know the facts and maintain perspective.
+HPV is incredibly common and, in the vast majority of cases, does not lead to cancer.

 80-90%